 Is dental insurance worth it?

-Premiums for dental insurance range between CHF 10 and CHF 100 per month, depending on your age, the coverage provided and the deductible you choose, and in some cases even your place of residence.
+Premiums for dental insurance range between 10 and 100 francs per month, depending on your age, the coverage provided and the deductible you choose, and in some cases even your place of residence.
 If your dental care expenses are relatively low (1500 francs or less), getting a bundled supplementary health insurance policy that includes dental insurance makes more financial sense than getting a specialized dental insurance policy, because for a relatively small additional premium you get many extended health insurance benefits which could benefit you even if you do not end up needing dental work.

 On the other hand, if your dental costs only amount to a few hundred francs per year, getting dental insurance will not normally be worth it.

 Do you need dental insurance?